Before you start: what you are actually signing up for

 curl -fsSL https://openclaw.ai/install.sh | bash

-This installs the openclaw CLI, sets up the ~/.openclaw/ configuration directory, and handles the Node.js dependency check.
+This installs the openclaw CLI, sets up the ~/.openclaw/ configuration directory, and handles Node.js dependency checking.
 After it completes:

 source ~/.bashrc